Signatures of dephasing by mirror-symmetry breaking in weak-antilocalization magnetoresistance across the topological transition in Pb$_{1-x}$Sn$_{x}$Se: Magnetoresistance in weak magnetic fields: experiment vs. theory

-Actually, these striking findings provide a strong support to the theory proposed here (c.f.
-Figs.~\ref{fig:ds}$\bf{a}$-$\bf{e}$ and Figs.~\ref{fig:MR}$\bf{d}$,$\bf{e}$).
+Actually, these striking findings provide a strong support to the theory proposed here [c.f.
+Figs.~\ref{fig:ds}(a)-(e) and Figs.~\ref{fig:MR}(d)-(e)].
 At high temperature, WAL is still governed by the thermally suppressed $l_{\phi}$ even if time-reversal symmetry is weakly broken.
 In bare epilayers, WAL is protected by the quantized Berry phase $\varphi=\pi$ due to the $\cal M$, thus $l_{\phi}$ continues to increase with cooling down.
 In Se capped epilayers there is a different situation: long interference paths, which are relevant for large values of $l_{\phi}$, do not contribute to WAL, since scattering between states at the Fermi level, allowed by mirror symmetry breaking, randomizes the wave function phase $\phi$ and average it to zero.
-Thus, there is a new length scale $l_g$ given in Eq.~\ref{eq:lg}, which limits an increase of WAL MR with lowering the temperature, similarly to the effect of spin-disorder scattering and Zeeman splitting considered previously \cite{Hikami1980,Maekawa:1981_JPSJ,Lu:2011_PRL}.
+At the same time, we assume that the mirror symmetry breaking by an amorphous cap is stronger than by impurities and defects in high quality crystalline films.
+Thus, there is a new length scale $l_g$ given in Eq.~\ref{eq:lg} in the Se-covered films, which limits an increase of WAL MR with lowering the temperature, similarly to the effect of spin-disorder scattering and Zeeman splitting considered previously \cite{Hikami1980,Maekawa:1981_JPSJ,Lu:2011_PRL}.